 Multiple Faucet Use and Small Pipes:

 With more people wanting multiple bathrooms and other water sources in their homes, this inevitably leads to more than one shower or tap being utilized simultaneously.
 Naturally, using many outlets at the same time will continue to decrease the pressure down the road, even if you don’t have an expansion in your mains water pipe’s capacity that delivers water to your property.

 Partially Shut Valves:

-Low water pressure is frequently caused by partially shut-valves that restrict the amount of water flowing into your home’s outlets.
-These are generally found near to the faucets and other water sources, as well as a pressure release valve and the main water value that can get stuck half-open.
+Low water pressure is frequently caused by partially shut valves that restrict the amount of water flowing into your home’s outlets.
+These are generally found near the faucets and other water sources, as well as a pressure release valve and the main water valve that can get stuck half-open.
 An experienced plumber should be hired to find and repair the faulty valve, and we can help with that.

 Council Water Supply Malfunctions: